5thWall/5thwall.github.com/source/_posts/2012-11-09-ektron-synergy-dev-track-day-2.markdown

 ## Search in 8.6

 The Ektron Search in 8.6 comes in 3 flavors
-Serch Server Express <10 mil
+Search Server Express <10 mil
 Search Server >10mil
 FAST Search >100mil